DefectiveStudios/UniMerge-Docs/README.md

 ## Intro
 _At long last... a Unity GameObject merge/diff tool!_

 Every team working with Unity knows the pain: you and another teammate both make major changes to a scene, or to the same prefab, and when it comes time to merge your changes into the game, it's "mine" or "theirs".
-You can save your changes out as prefabs and bring them in manually, or or keep one scene and have to duplicate the other scene's work, or simply fight to the death to decide whose work stays.
+You can save your changes out as prefabs and bring them in manually, or keep one scene and have to duplicate the other scene's work, or simply fight to the death to decide whose work stays.
 Bah!

 But no longer!
 We're pleased to introduce to you: UniMerge, a handy tool for merging objects, prefabs, and whole scenes, with color-coded diffs directly in the Unity editor.
 This way you can manipulate your objects with the interface you're already comfortable with, and you can see the results in the scene instantly!
 The tool comes with some scripts and instructions to integrate with TortoiseGit and Git on Windows (more VCS and OS support soon!).
 The workflow is also compatible with Unity's Asset Server.